MCP tools reference

 |---|---|

-| trw://config | Current TRW configuration — ceremony mode, trust level, target platforms |
+| trw://framework/config | Current TRW configuration - ceremony mode, trust level, target platforms |

-| trw://version | Framework and package versions for compatibility checks |
+| trw://framework/versions | Framework and package versions for compatibility checks |

-| trw://run-state | Active run phase, checkpoints, and progress metrics |
+| trw://run/state | Active run phase, checkpoints, and progress metrics |

-| trw://learnings | Recent high-impact learnings for the current project |
+| trw://learnings/summary | Recent high-impact learnings for the current project |

 MCP tool search

-TRW ships 32 MCP tools.
+TRW ships 43 MCP tools.
 In large sessions, tool descriptions alone can consume a significant share of the context window.
 MCP Tool Search defers tool schemas until they are actually needed, keeping the active context lean.

 | Behavior | Details |